entelect-incubator/.NET/Phase 2/Step 1/README.md

 This Phase might feel a bit tedious, but it puts down a strong foundation to build off from for the entire incubator.

+If at any point you are struggling you can refrence Phase 2\src\02.
+EndSolution

 ## **Install Mediatr**

 To help us with CQRS we will be using the Mediatr Nuget package.